Working Capital Management

 You simply need to keep an open mind and an agile accounting strategy.
 Let’s get started.

-Cash Flow Management Tip No. 1.
+Cash Flow Boosting Tip No. 1.
 Send Out Invoices Immediately With the Right Attributes

 It seems like a no-brainer that you should ask for a customer’s payment as soon as a project is complete.

-But many small businesses procrastinate at worse or straight-up forget or fail to send out a bill.
+But many small businesses procrastinate or straight-up forget or fail to send out a bill.
 It is not safe to assume that a customer will simply pay you upon delivery.

 It is therefore the seller’s responsibility to send an invoice.